Slow Cooker Steel Cut Oats (AND How to Freeze Oatmeal!)

-Making your steel cut oatmeal in the slow cooker is incredibly easy to do.
+Making oatmeal in the slow cooker is incredibly easy to do.
 Just two ingredients, oats and water, are all you need to get started.

 - Combine the water and oats in a small slow cooker.
 Add a pinch of salt, if desired.

 - Cover the slow cooker and cook on low for 8 hours.

 - Stir in cream and brown sugar, if desired.

 To freeze steel cut oatmeal: